py-vcon/py-vcon/README.md

  * The py-vcon-server package provides (release coming soon):
    * RESTful API
    * Flexible Architecture
+   * Scales from 1 to 1000s of servers
-   * Storage - abstracted to support your favorite database
+   * Storage - abstracted to enable support for your favorite database
    * Job Queuing - for processing operations on sets of vCons
    * Batching -
    * Pipelining - naming and configuring sets of processor operations to repeatedly perform on sets of vCons